Skip to content

 Can Anyone Be a Witch?

 Yes!
-Anyone who wishes to become a witch can do so by starting a solo practice or by joining a group or tribe.
+Anyone who wishes to become a witch can start a solo practice or join a group or tribe.

 How Do You Become a Witch?

 Initiation rites or hierarchical systems may be present in some paganisms, where new practitioners are greeted and instructed by more experienced ones.
-However, some witches hold the opinion that you can “initiate” yourself by merely choosing to be a witch.
+However, some witches believe that you can “initiate” yourself by merely choosing to be a witch.

 Facts About Witches